peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

     public int AsInt32();

 Converts this object to a 32-bit signed integer.
 Non-integer number values are truncated to an integer.
-(NOTE: To determine whether this method call can succeed, call the<b>CanTruncatedIntFitInInt32</b>method before calling this method. hecking whether this object's type is  `CBORType.Number` is ot sufficient.
+(NOTE: To determine whether this method call can succeed, call the<b>CanTruncatedIntFitInInt32</b>method before calling this method.
+Checking whether this object's type is `CBORType.Number` is not sufficient.
 See the example.).

 The following example code (originally written in C# for the .NET Framework) shows a way to check whether a given CBOR object stores a 32-bit signed integer before getting its value.

-    CBORObject obj = CBORObject.FromInt32(99999);
+    CBORObject obj = CBORObject.FromInt32(99999); if(obj.IsIntegral
-                if(obj.IsIntegral &&
-                obj.CanTruncatedIntFitInInt32()) {
+            && obj.CanTruncatedIntFitInInt32()) { // Not an Int32;
-                 // Not an Int32; handle the error Console.WriteLine("Not a 32-bit integer.");
+            handle the error Console.WriteLine("Not a 32-bit integer."); } else
-                } else {
-                Console.WriteLine("The value is " +
+            { Console.WriteLine("The value is " + obj.AsInt32()); }
-                obj.AsInt32());
-                }

 <b>Return Value:</b>